stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 }
 ```

-A vertex position is a point in 3D space:
+The vertex position is a point in 3D space:

 ```java
 public final class Point extends Tuple {